Don’t miss the closing date of Chinese Writing Contest!

 Moreover, procrastination could also mean that, when unexpected obstacles happen due to unforeseeable circumstances right before a deadline, you have no time to deal with it.
 For example, your computer might crash.
 Your lovely pet might create a mess.
 A power outage might happen.
 Or you might have a house guest who just shows up at your door.

-Therefore, as September 16 is approaching, I’d like to remind everyone: Don’t wait until the last day to finalise your writing!
+As September 16 is approaching, I’d like to remind everyone: Don’t wait until the last day to finalise your writing!
 Don’t wait until the last minute to submit it!

 About the Author